BetterMuSeek

 • Rich and Balanced Tone:

-The combination of a solid spruce top and sapele back and sides results in a tonally versatile instrument with a rich and balanced sound.
+Combining a solid spruce top and sapele back and sides results in a tonally versatile instrument with a rich and balanced sound.
 Check out 12 string guitar songs that you can play on this guitar.

 • Elegant Design: